axelsoto/Droplet-Image-Processing/readme.md

-# Code for the Determination of Flow Rates in Capillary Liquid Chromatography Coupled to a Nanoelectrospray Source using Droplet Image Analysis
+# DIAS: Droplet Image Analysis Software

-Estimate changes in the droplet volume over time using different image frames.
+This code estimates changes in the droplet volume over time using different image frames.
 This is a proof of concept version.
 More advanced techniques are under development.

+The context of this code and its evaluation are described on:
-Alejandro Martin Cohen, Axel Juan Soto, and James P Fawcett.
-"Determination of Flow Rates in Capillary Liquid Chromatography Coupled to a Nano Electrospray Source using Droplet Image Analysis Software" Analytical Chemistry [link]
+  - Alejandro Martin Cohen, Axel Juan Soto, and James P Fawcett.
+"Determination of Flow Rates in Capillary Liquid Chromatography Coupled to a Nano Electrospray Source using Droplet Image Analysis Software" Analytical Chemistry ([paper])

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)